Welcome to The Gentleman Stationer 2024 Holiday Gift Guide!

 Bookmarks.
 From the Craighill “Perch” Bookmark that conveniently rests atop the page, to metal page markers from WMS & Co and Craighill or more casual everyday tools such as a pack of Laconic paper bookmarks that allow you to organize or take notes, readers always love bookmarks (and ALWAYS need more - speaking from experience here).

 Pocket Pens.
 Even people who normally don’t think twice about what they’re writing with appreciate the convenience and utility of a quick-deployment pocket pen.
 For a vintage-inspired look, remember to consider the Traveler’s Company “Brass” lineup, which feature both a classic vintage “bullet pencil” as well as a similarly styled needle-tip ballpoint.
 The latter is one of my favorite writing instruments to use while reading, since it clips neatly to the front of your book and the refill has true “write anywhere” capabilities (as well as a fine point for annotation).
-Finally, Japanese company Penco has their “Perfection” pocket pens in both coated brass and lightweight plastic, and they even have pocket sized drafting pens and pencils.
+Japanese company Penco has their “Perfection” pocket pens in both coated brass and lightweight plastic, and they even have pocket sized drafting pens and pencils.
+Finally, the Anterique Mini Pocket Brass Ballpoint is a new addition to my own rotation, and accompanied me on several trips this year clipped to the front of my book.

 Pencils.
 You don’t need to splurge on a luxury pencil set.
-I regularly stuff stockings with standard writing pencils, as well as colored pencil sets for drawing and annotation.
+I regularly stuff stockings with standard writing pencils, as well as mechanical pencils that include the “self-sharpening” Uni Kuru-Toga.
 I have options from Japanese pencil-makers Camel, Midori, Tombow, and Uni, as well as Swiss company Caran d’Ache.
 Don’t forget that all pencil lovers enjoy a good sharpener, including standard and long-point brass models from M+R.

 Washi Tapes.
 Otherwise known as Japanese-style masking tape, washi tape has exploded in popularity as both a useful desk accessory AND an easy way to add personality to your notes and journals.
 I maintain a stock of unique washi tapes that I carefully curate to reflect not only my own diverse interests but (hopefully) a good sense of humor.

 Don’t see what you’re looking for?
 We carry a wide range of other products including a full selection of fountain pens, quality papers, and more!
-Visit the main page to check out all of our brands, and thank you in advance for your support!
+Visit the main page to check out all of our brands, and if you are in the Nashville, Tennessee area, please come see us in person at our new Brick-and-Mortar Shop!
+As always, thank you for your support!